All Episodes

 What I'm saying is that they need to spend their time and energy somewhere else.

-State Board of Nursing has no business getting involved in something as petty and stupid as this.
+The State Board of Nursing has no business getting involved in something as petty and stupid as this.

-It's just pathetic, you know?
+It's just pathetic.

-Everyone's got a...
+Everyone's got aecdotal.

 I've already put this at the bottom of the stack.

-Here it is, Sandy uh Summers.
+Here it is, Sandy Summers.

-Um see, this is the disconnect for me.
+See, this is the disconnect for me.

 Oh, come on.

-If then nothing's normal anymore.
+Then nothing's normal anymore.

-If if women are going to be offended being fantasized about, then you know, we may as well go to the artificial womb and be done with all the fun stuff that leads up to that back in just a second.
+If women are going to be offended being fantasized about, then, you know, we may as well go to the artificial womb and be done with all the fun stuff that leads up to that.

-Democrat campaign operatives, and this this is a story in the Washington Times, and it doesn't surprise me.
+Democrat campaign operatives, and this is a story in the Washington Times, and it doesn't surprise me.

 In fact, I think we could go back to the archives and we could find evidence of my suggesting that this was the case.

-Democrat campaign operatives pushed newspapers to write about Mark Foley's emails to teenage pages in the hope that a scandal would emerge before the midterm elections, this according to the House ethics report.
+Democrat campaign operatives pushed newspapers to write about Mark Foley's emails to teenage pages in the hope that a scandal would emerge before the midterm elections, this, according to the House Ethics Report.

 He didn't know anything about it.

-When Representative Adam Putnam, chairman of the Republican policy committee, and a guest on the show started questioning Emmanuel, the DCC Chairman Blanched.
+When Representative Adam Putnam, chairman of the Republican Policy Committee and a guest on the show started questioning Emmanuel, the DCC chairman blanched.

-What you guys want to do is take your dirty laundry, throw it over the fence and try to blame other people for the problems, Emmanuel said.
+What you guys want to do is take your dirty laundry, throw it over the fence, and try to blame other people for the problems, Emmanuel said.

-Representative Patrick T. McHenry, North Carolina Republican, called the news stunning, accused Emmanuel of letting a predator roam free for cold calculated political advantage.
+Representative Patrick T. McHenry, North Carolina Republican, called the news stunning, accused Emmanuel of letting a predator roam free for cold, calculated political advantage.

 Why is this so hard to believe?

-The media uh was was being shopped this stuff for months by this guy who used to work at the human rights campaign, moved to Minnesota or Michigan, I think it was, and set up his website from which all this stuff was disseminated.
+The media was being shopped this stuff for months by this guy who used to work at the human rights campaign, moved to Minnesota or Michigan, I think it was, and set up his website from which all this stuff was disseminated.

 Brian Ross got this stuff in advance.